enjaku4/veri/README.md

 bundle install
 ```

-Generate the migration for your user model (replace `users` with your user table name if different):
+Generate the migration for your user model (replace `users` with your table name if different):

 ```shell
 # For standard integer IDs